 If you’re borrowing money to pay for college, it’s important to pay attention to details about your student loans.
 Interest rates should be one of the first things you look at, as they can affect how much money you’ll end up paying over the life of your loan.

-Private student loan interest rates can vary from lender to lender but are also affected by your personal situation.
+Private student loan interest rates can vary from lender to lender but are also affected by your personal situation and credit histories.
 What are the average private student loan interest rates?
 Is there anything you can do to lower your interest rates?
 Find out everything you need to know about private student loan interest rates.

 Effect of private student loan interest rates on your debt

 Interest rates play a huge role in how much you’ll actually spend on your student loans.
 No matter your loan balance, you’ll end up paying more than that by the last payment.
 This is because you’re charged interest on your loans.

 When you make a monthly payment, your lender first applies funds to your loan interest.
 Whatever is left goes toward your actual loan, or loan principal.

 If your private student loan interest rate is high, then less of your monthly payment goes toward your loan principal.
 This means it will take you more time to pay off your loan unless you pay more than your minimum payment amount.
 A lower rate has the opposite effect.

 Some loans have a fixed interest rate.
 This means the rate doesn’t change at any time during repayment.
 Other have variable rate loans.
 These normally start out lower than fixed rates but can go up or down depending on how your lender sets its rates.